 Successfully proving claim of right negates dishonesty.
 However, it does not negate criminal responsibility for offences relating to the use of force against others (e.g. assault).

-Claim of Right in Victorian Criminal Law
+Claim of Right Legal Definition in Victorian Criminal Law

-Victorian common law dictates that a person acts “dishonestly” if they act without any claim of legal right (R v Salvo ; R v Bonollo and R v Brow ).
+Claim of right legal definition in victorian common law dictates that a person acts “dishonestly” if they act without any claim of legal right (R v Salvo ; R v Bonollo and R v Brow ).

 To prove a charge of theft under the Crimes Act 1958 (Vic), the prosecution must demonstrate beyond a reasonable doubt that the accused “Dishonestly appropriated property belonging to another person with the intention of permanently depriving the other of it”.